 While the primary focus during the 1900s and 1910s was for gloves to protect and to be of a high quality, it wasn’t until the 1920s that fashion started to exert a strong influence on a man’s choice in gloves.
 While gloves were quite tight-fitting throughout the 1900s and 1910s, it was the roaring ’20s where it became fashionable to wear your gloves looser, with men opting for larger sizes.
 This more comfortable fitting of glove complemented the more loosely fitted clothing of the period.

-There is no doubt that sports had a role in fashion conscious 1920s gentlemen rejecting the snug and smooth gloves that were popular only a few years before, in favor of something rough and ready and more roomier.
+There is no doubt that sports had a role in fashion conscious 1920s gentlemen rejecting the snug and smooth gloves that were popular only a few years before in favor of something rough, ready, and roomier.
 For instance, ‘pock-marked’ pigskin gloves were one of the more popular styles among men in the early to mid ’20s.
 Buckskin gloves were another glove very much in vogue at this time, despite being once viewed as a working class option.
 Buck is soft with a rough texture, in keeping with the sports influence.

 However, the popularity of buckskin faded towards the end of the 1920s, with the fashion-sensitive world turning to side-vented pigskin gloves.
 Pigskin gloves looked like a cross between ostrich and chamois.
 The working class afforded horsehide gloves, a tough leather.